sap-tutorials/Tutorials/tutorials/btp-cf-buildpacks-node-create/btp-cf-buildpacks-node-create.md

     }
     ```

-8. Inside the `myapp` folder, create another file called `start.js` with the following content:
+8. Inside the `myapp` folder, create a file `start.js` with the following content:

     ```JavaScript
     const express = require('express');